 The Arizona Department of Revenue was established in 1973 to administer Arizona’s tax laws (Laws 1973, Chapter 123, effective July 1, 1974).
 Statutory authority is outlined in two titles of Arizona Revised Statutes: Title 42 – Taxation and Title 43 – Taxation of Income.

-The mission of the Arizona Department of Revenue is to serve the people of Arizona by administering tax laws with integrity, fairness and efficiency.
-The Department administers and enforces collection of individual and corporate income tax, transaction privilege (sales), use, luxury, withholding, centrally-assessed property, estate, fiduciary, bingo, and severance taxes.
+The mission of the Arizona Department of Revenue is to serve taxpayers.
+The Department administers and enforces collection of individual and corporate income tax, transaction privilege (sales), use, luxury, withholding, property, estate, fiduciary, bingo, and severance taxes.
 The Department oversees county assessors in the administration of locally-assessed property taxes.

 The State Tax Commission was established in 1912 to assess and equalize taxes; to exercise general supervision of the state’s taxation system; and to advise and direct Assessors, County Boards of Equalization and County Boards of Supervisors regarding assessment of real and personal property.
 The Governor appointed three members to the Commission, who also served as ex-officio members of the State Board of Equalization (Laws 1912, Chapter 23).

 In 1912, the State Board of Equalization (SBE) was incorporated into the State Tax Commission and in 1967 the SBE duties were transferred to the newly created State Board of Property Tax Appeals.
 In 1973 the State Board of Property Tax Appeals was renamed the State Board of Tax Appeals.
 (Arizona State Archives finding guide – Record Group 80.)